 This avant-garde brand takes inspiration from three fashion capitals of the world: Paris, Los Angeles, and Stockholm.
 Their editorial style makes you feel like you’re shopping designer, but without the $1,000+ price tag. & Other Stories delivers simple, chic, European-inspired styles that don’t break the bank.

 9. Need Supply Co.

 Do you love Free People’s basic items, but shy away from some of their busier patterned clothes?
 Need Supply Co. is your minimalist dream.
-Originally a storefront in Virginia, this company curates items from several different brands to create a sleek lineup where every item hits.
+Originally a storefront in Virginia, Need Supply curates items from several different brands to create a sleek lineup where every item hits.
 Their rural, boho styles invoke editorial milkmaid vibes with comfortable yet flattering silhouettes.

 Who said rocker chic was old news?
 Wildfox’s fashion lineup proves you can be edgy, alternative, and trendy all at the same time.
 They feature graphic tees and beanies galore with a West coast twist.